angleman/iridescent/README.md

 # iridescent [![Dependencies](http://badgr.co/dependencies/None.png?bg=%2343d100)](#) [![License](http://badgr.co/use/MIT.png?bg=%2343d100)](#licensemit)

-Iridescent is all CSS dialogs, alerts and bubbles that require no javascript.
+Iridescent is all CSS dialogs, alerts and bubbles that are Bootstrap and PureCSS friendly and requires no javascript for Angular JS as they can be controlled via ng-class.

 ## Install :hammer: